olivierleblanc/uSARA/README.md

-   "w"               %% vector; w coordinate (in units of the wavelength) "nW"              %% vector; inverse of the noise standard deviation "nWimag"          %% vector; square root of the imaging weights if available (Briggs or uniform), empty otherwise "frequency"       %% scalar; channel frequency "maxProjBaseline" %% scalar; maximum projected baseline (in units of the wavelength; formally  max(sqrt(u.^2+v.^2)))
+   "w"               %% vector; w coordinate (in units of the wavelength) "nW"              %% vector; inverse of the noise standard deviation "nWimag"          %% vector; square root of the imaging weights if available (Briggs or uniform), empty otherwise "ROP_proj"        %% struct; projection vectors if ROP are applied "frequency"       %% scalar; channel frequency "maxProjBaseline" %% scalar; maximum projected baseline (in units of the wavelength; formally  max(sqrt(u.^2+v.^2)))
    ```